metayeti/YABS.js/README.md

 When using bundles, the `"output_file"` parameter is required (remember to include the relative path in the parameter, otherwise the output will be created on build root).

-When using header variables in a bundle, all listed sourcefiles will be processed for JSDoc tags with the *latest read* having priority (if a bundle has 3 scripts and they each have a `%version%` variable, the *last script read* will be the one whose value gets used in the final output file).
+When using header variables in a bundle, all listed sourcefiles will be processed for JSDoc tags with the *latest read* having priority (if a bundle has 3 scripts and they each have a `@version` variable, the *last script read* will be the one whose value gets used in the final output file).

 Preprocessor variables in bundles are on a per-bundle basis, not per-script - the input files will be preprocessed as if they are one file, glued together.
 Note that you can **not** use preprocessor includes with bundles, because the glued output file materializes on the build side and cannot reference files which are relative to the source side.
 This shouldn't be a problem in real-world cases because if you're already using bundles, you probably shouldn't be also using preprocessor includes at the same time.